Pro Sports and Elite Rehab

 All joint replacements are specially designed to mimic the normal movement of the joint.
 That means the parts are shaped differently, depending on the targeted joint.

 Pro Sports and Elite Rehab performs many joint replacements using advanced minimally invasive techniques.
-However, some replacements and some patients aren’t good candidates for arthroscopy.

 If you have arthritis and struggle with daily joint pain, call Pro Sports and Elite Rehab or book an appointment online to learn if you’re a good candidate for a joint replacement.